TaylorCArmstrong/Event-Center-Website/README.md

 - Hover effects, flexbox and a clean visual appearance

-- A home page with a Hero Banner, About Section, Featured Events and a Featured Section that Links to the events page.
+- A home page with a Hero Banner and Image, About Section, Featured Events and a Featured Section that Links to the events page.

 - An events page with three different categories, all featuring different events, including show times and cancellations.